What are the best places to stay in San Francisco? This question comes up often for those visiting for the first time.

 The two most popular districts are Union Square and Fisherman's Wharf.
 Both have plenty of brand name and local options.
 It's also where the largest concentration of hotels is located.

 So, how do you decide which is best?
 Read on to learn more about selecting the right district as well as some specific hotel recommendations for each.
-I've also include a few options in some of my favorite, more local areas.
+I've also included a few options in some of my favorite, more local areas.

 Disclaimer: I receive a small commission from some of the links on this page.